boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements

-The customer must:
+The customer:
-  - Ensure that the funds have been confirmed on chain for at least `minimum_depth` + 1 blocks.
+  - Ensures that the funds have been confirmed on chain for at least `minimum_depth` + 1 blocks.

 ### The `funding_ack` Message